Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Literature Review

-Sungtae et al. proposed LAVA adversarial attacks and discussed the performance of attacks on longitudinal data from the Electronic Health Record (EHR) using various models, claiming that LAVA adversarial attacks are more difficult to detect than other attacks \cite{an2019longitudinal}.
+Aryal et al. presented a study on adversarial attacks in malware analysis that involve modifying the malware sample in such a way that it can bypass detection by antivirus software \cite{b12}.
+It could be by modifying the binary code of the malware, inserting additional code to confuse the antivirus software, or modifying the metadata of the file to make it appear legitimate.
+Adversarial perturbation was a solution by adding small, carefully crafted modifications to the malware sample that are designed to cause the antivirus software to misclassify the sample.
+Sungtae et al. proposed LAVA adversarial attacks and discussed the performance of attacks on longitudinal data from the Electronic Health Record (EHR) using various models, claiming that LAVA adversarial attacks are more difficult to detect than other attacks \cite{b13}.
 LAVA avoids selecting features that are highly relevant to the prediction goals by default.
-Open-source packages for generating adversarial attacks on NLP models are described in \cite{kulynych2018evading},\cite{michel2019evaluation},\cite{wallace2019allennlp}.
+Open-source packages for generating adversarial attacks on NLP models are described in \cite{b14}, \cite{b15}, \cite{b16}.